 Car help?
 Few and only if they benefit from Beijing

-In Italy the automotive supply chain (houses, suppliers, etc.) includes 5.700 industrial companies with a total turnover of 93 billion euros, equal to 5,6% of GDP, and 250.000 employees, equal to 7% of the entire workforce of the Italian manufacturing industry.
-Do not imagine that we are talking only of FCA and Ferrari: the 5.700 companies are for the most part small or medium-sized specialized in components and Engineering & Design.
+In Italy, the automotive sector (houses, suppliers, etc.) includes 5.700 industrial companies with a total turnover of 93 billion euros, equal to 5,6% of GDP, and 250.000 employees, equal to 7% of the entire workforce. of the Italian manufacturing industry.
+Do not imagine that we are only talking about FCA and Ferrari: the 5.700 companies are for the most part small or medium-sized specialized in components and Engineering & Design.
 Think that 45% of companies employ fewer than nine workers.
 If we add dealers, assistance and various services, the car weighs 10% of GDP and employs 1,2 million people in Italy.

 Well, the perfect storm has fallen on them: "after a first two months of 2020 with volumes already decreasing compared to 2019, the coronavirus emergency and the consequent lockdown practically eliminated the market for cars, commercial and industrial vehicles in the months of March and April"; the first decade of May saw a drop in orders, as stated in an extraordinary joint press release by the ACI, the supply chain and the unions.

 Just tears?
 No, really, "The great European countries - conclude - they are taking extraordinary measures to support the automotive sector.
 The hope is that Italy will be an example in Europe and, taking into consideration that the automotive sector is the sector with the highest employment and added value multiplier, immediately foresee, in this moment of crisis, an imposing incentive policy that allows the sector to relaunch production and the market, so as to once again be a driving force for the recovery of the entire national economic system ".